gargpriyank/ibmcloud-iac-examples/roks-vpc/README.md

 1. A sample `workspace-workshop.json` file is provided with this example.
 This file creates resources in Dallas region in single zone.
 A multi-zone sample file is available in **multizone** directory.

    > Note: Please replace the values of the variables as per your project requirement.
-It is advisable to not to commit `workspace-workshop.json` file
+It is recommended not to commit `workspace-workshop.json` file
    > since it may contain sensitive information like password.**

     ```markdown